lifepillar/ASUnit/README.md

 property parent : script "com.lifepillar/ASUnit"
 ```

-Otherwise, if you have an older, pre-Mavericks system, use this instead:
+If you have an older, pre-Mavericks system, use this instead:

 ```applescript
 property parent : ¬